Steps to Change Corporate Culture: The Top 8 to Get Right

 Underestimating the Performance Impact of Culture

-We define culture as the collective stuff (e.g., core values, beliefs, attitudes, knowledge, stories, communications, practices, and behaviors) that defines how things get done on a day-to-day basis.
-Our organizational alignment research found company culture accounts for 40% of the difference between high and low performing teams and organizations in terms of revenue, profitability, customer retention, leadership effectiveness, and employee engagement.
+We define culture as the collective stuff (e.g., core values, beliefs, attitudes, knowledge, stories, communications, practices, and behaviors) that define how things get done on a day-to-day basis.
+Our organizational alignment research found company culture accounts for 40% of the difference between high and low performing teams and organizations in terms of:

 If you want to transform any part of your organization, people must begin to think, act, and work in different ways.
-Changing the way people think, act, and work requires high levels of clarity, empathy, persistence, resolve, and rigor.
+Changing the way people think, act, and work requires high levels of strategic clarity, empathy, and rigor.

 Desired Culture and Conflicts

-Unfortunately too many companies have an unclear definition of how they expect employees to behave or have conflicting performance measures and goals.
+Unfortunately too many companies have an unclear definition of how they expect employees to behave and allow ambiguous and conflicting performance metrics and goals to percolate across the organization.

 Ways to Change Corporate Culture

-There are several options for steps to change corporate culture available to companies.
-You can hire new leadership, you can change your values, you can change how people are held accountable and rewarded, or you can restructure the organization.
-While all four options have some merit depending upon what you are trying to accomplish and why, here are the eight big steps to change corporate culture:
+There are several steps to change corporate culture available to change leaders.
+For example, you can hire new leadership, update your values, shift how people are held accountable and rewarded, or restructure the organization.
+While all four options have some merit depending upon what you are trying to accomplish, here are the eight big steps to change corporate culture:

 1. Ensure Strategic Clarity and Believability